 Music When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) African Drumming Group assessment of performance Encourage a sense of pulse through listening to music of any kind.
+Term 1: Autumn 1 (September - October) Performing as a group Group assessment of performance Encourage a sense of pulse through listening to music of any kind.
 Autumn 2 (October - December) Keyboard Skills, including note reading Individual assessment of keyboard skills If you have a keyboard at home, ask your child to play you what they have learnt in class.
+The music is on Sharepoint.
 Term 2: Spring 1 (January - April) Drum kit performance Individual performance assessment Encourage students to practice "air drumming" to develop their coordination.
-Term 3: Spring 2 (April - May) The orchestra - a practical exploration Class performance Take your child to see an orchestra perform.
-Summer (May - July) Choir of the year - an inter-form competition Written and listening exam covering all areas learnt during the year Encourage revision of all topics and key words covered.
+Term 3: Spring 2 (April - May) Minimalism (end of year assessment topic) Group composition Encourage students to listen to music by Phillip Glass or Steve Reich.
+Summer (May - July) Choir of the year - an inter-form competition Large scale performance to other students Help students to learn words for their song.